whatsup/whatsup/README.md

 # What is it?

-Whats Up is a front-end framework based on the ideas of streams and fractals.
+Whats Up is a framework based on the ideas of streams and fractals.
 It is very easy to learn and powerful to work with.
 It has only a few components, but enough to build complex applications.

 ## Install